andreaferretti/backupper/README.md

 fire.
 If that happens, I am sorry for you, but there is not much I can do.
 Use at your own risk.
 No guarantee implied whatsoever.

+If you want to use it, I suggest that at least you read the source to ensure that it does what you expect, it is only 136 lines.

 ## Assumption

 In my workflow, I maintain a set of documents on multiple machines.
 I want